ZEISS Microscopy Knowledge Base

 3. Browse the folder on which the file has been saved.

-Python code screenshot showing red-outlined USER SETTINGS block with TAG_DESCRIPTOR 'Manual', FIRST_PLANE 3, LAST_PLANE 10
+Python code screenshot with highlighted USER SETTINGS block showing TAG_DESCRIPTOR = Manual and FIRST_PLANE = 3

 Python script code overview